ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 Batch MSM allows you to run many MSMs with a single API call, Single MSM will launch a single MSM computation.

-You dont need to do anything special to toggle between batch or single MSM.
+You don't need to do anything special to toggle between batch or single MSM.

 ```rust
 ...